EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

 ## Design Statement

 ## Success Criteria
-1. The solution should enable users to track their daily habits, including working out, studying, reading, journaling, and water intake.
+1. The solution should enable users to track their daily habits, including working out, studying, reading, journaling, water intake and sleeping.
-2. The solution must include a user-friendly interface that enables Sabuhi to easily mark his daily activities and track his progress.
-3. The solution should be customizable to the user's needs, allowing him to add or remove habits as needed.
-4. The solution must incorporate data visualization tools to help Sabuhi identify trends and patterns in his habits and productivity.
-5. The solution must be designed with security and privacy in mind, with measures in place to protect Sabuhi's data.
+2. The solution must be designed with security and privacy in mind, with measures in place to protect Sabuhi's data.
-6. The solution must iclude a notes session for each day.
+3. The solution must iclude a notes session for each day.

 # Criteria B: Design
 ## System Diagram